-When shopping around for professional services, it’s important to qualify your prospective architect by answering a few key questions such as;
+When shopping around for professional services, it’s important to qualify your project requirements by answering a few key questions such as;

 - What is the ‘going rate’ for an Architect?

 - Aren’t Architects too expensive* to use for a simple house?

 - Can’t I just hire a draftsperson to draw up my home?